sjoerdbeentjes/biogasboot/contributors/diego.md

 By using browserify we were able to work also in the frontend in modules.
 To keep structure in the project we had to this.

 #### NPM scripts
 To keep track and process files we made use of NPM scripts.
 Processing of the images to webp was also done I created the setup for this.
+In this file we created build and watch scripts.
+If you dont like to build the css and js you can put watch on.

 <details>